 That’s one of the great miracles of Stephen Ministry.
 When a Stephen Minister meets one-to-one with his or her care receiver, Jesus is present too.
 He brings the power of His transforming love, and the peace, healing, and comfort that only God can give.

-We are getting ready to train our first class of Stephen Ministers in September.
+We are getting ready to train our second class of Stephen Ministers in October.

 Meet our Team